sinaBaharlouei/I-CONVEX/readme.md

 **CONVEX** is an iterative algorithm for solving "de Novo Transcriptome Recovery from long reads" problem.
 This algorithm begins with the small-size prefixes, and estimate the abundances of these prefixes based on the given noisy reads dataset.
-The abundance of these prefixes can be efficiently estimated by aligning them into the reads and solving a maximum likelihood estimation problem through the expectation maximization (EM) algorithm.
+The abundance of these prefixes can be efficiently estimated by aligning them with the reads and solving a maximum likelihood estimation problem through the expectation maximization (EM) algorithm.
 Therefore, all the high-abundant prefixes will be extended with one base(by adding either A, C, G, or T to the end of the each one of the prefixes with size L and obtaining four new prefixes with size L+1) and the non-frequent ones will be truncated.
 This procedure continues until the complete recovery of all the transcripts.

 # Prerequisites
 It is highly recommended to install the following packages via Anaconda.
 Download and install **Python 2.7 version** of Anaconda from [Anaconda, Python 2.7 Version](https://www.anaconda.com/download/#linux):
-Then install the following packages via Conda.
+Then install the following packages via Conda:
 * [Biopython](https://anaconda.org/anaconda/biopython)
 * [Matplotlib](https://anaconda.org/conda-forge/matplotlib)
 * [Igraph](https://anaconda.org/conda-forge/python-igraph)

+## Install the GPU Version of Tensorflow
-For validatiing candidate pairs, you need also to install **Tensorflow GPU-version**.
+For validating the similarity of candidate pairs, you need also to install **Tensorflow GPU-version**.
 You can follow the instructions in [here](https://medium.com/@naomi.fridman/install-conda-tensorflow-gpu-and-keras-on-ubuntu-18-04-1b403e740e25) to install it.

+## Install the Message Passing Interface
 For running CONVEX algorithm after the pre-clustering stage, you need to install Message Passing Interface(MPI) with the following command:
 ```
 sudo apt install mpich